Calendula, Sunshine Incarnate - An Edible and Medicinal Flower

 Another account, written in 1699, states “The yellow leaves of the flowers are dried and kept throughout Dutchland against winter to put into broths, physicall potions and for divers other purposes, in such quantity that in some Grocers or Spicesellers are to be found barrels filled with them and retailed by the penny or less, insomuch that no broths are well made without dried Marigold.”

 Every winter I make a strong medicinal mineral-rich bone broth of calendula flowers, turkey tail, astragalus, seaweed, nettles, organic beef bones and shiitake.
 I cook it in a big pot all day, concentrating the brew with evaporation by leaving the lid off.
 After straining and cooling, it is frozen into small portions, and subsequently added to soup, stew, marinara, and chili all throughout the winter months.
 This herbal broth is an excellent way to sneak in extra minerals into our diets, and also doubles as an immune tonic, helping to keep colds and flu at bay.
 My daughter has an exceptionally discerning palette (i.e. picky) and doesn’t notice the extra herbal additions to her meals.

 Summer ideas for calendula flowers: Pictured below are ice cubes fashioned from calendula and wild bergamot flowers.
 The yellow flowers can be used to adorn iced teas, along with a sprig of mint for contrast.
-For recipes on floral-adorned herbal ice cubes
+Click here for floral-adorned herbal ice cube recipes